niz93/Open-TV-COMAND/EDID/README.md

 1) AG6200 - works well 230p and 460i without path

-2) MS9291/MS9292 - wokrs only with path
+2) MS9291/MS9292 - works only with path

+3) MX9291/MX9292 - works well 230p and 460i without path

+4) ICNM7301 - - works only with path

-3) ... if you know the adapters that are working and not working with the patch, write to me.
+5) ... if you know the adapters that are working and not working with the patch, write to me.